-Another barrier women face is in gaining access to the networks that often play a big role in funding deciinto all kinds of networks, including friends and family, says Swati Chaturvedi, co-founder and chief executive of Propel(x), an online platform that connects angel investors with early stage technology look like you," says Kate Mitchell, co-start-ups.
-"Talk to as many people as founder and partner of Scale Venture you can about your story and what Partners, a Silicon Valley-based firm you're trying to do and the connections will happen," she says.
+Another barrier women face is in gaining access to the networks that often play a big role in funding decisions into all kinds of networks, including friends and family, says Swati Chaturvedi, co-founder and chief executive of Propel(x), an online platform that connects angel investors with early stage technology look like you," says Kate Mitchell, co-start-ups.
+"Talk to as many people as tions will happen," she says.